iliusa77/terraform-eks-bottlerocket/README.md

 desired_size = 1
 ```

+- Create your own private repository in Github.

-- Fork or clone the repository https://github.com/iliusa77/terraform-eks-bottlerocket
+- In your repository import code from this repository https://github.com/iliusa77/terraform-eks-bottlerocket

 - Run the pipeline `.github/workflows/eks-deploy.yaml`